 Envy.
 A feeling of discontentment of someone else, luck, qualities or possession, a desire to have what someone else has, often with a willingness to take or destroy what the other has.

-Sometimes low self-esteem can cause this feeling in healthy people, jealously means to envy.
+Sometimes low self-esteem can cause this feeling in healthy people, jealously means envy.

 With a narcissist, jealous means to envy and to destroy.
 They have little to no self-esteem.
 Therefore they are extremely jealous of everything around them, not that they’ll show it directly to all those around them as they believe they are above others.
-Often covertly they do.
+Often covertly, they do.
 Narcissists believe that everyone around them has something they don’t.
-Their envy and entitlement means they are always seeking more, with their arrogance that they believe they deserve it without earning or working for it.
-If they want it, no matter what they have, they are always looking for more as they don’t have inner happiness they want more to fill that void, not understanding happiness comes from within, they can be envious of their own children.
+Their envy and entitlement mean they are always seeking more, with their arrogance that they think they deserve it without earning or working for it.
+If they want it, no matter what they have, they are always looking for more as they don’t have inner happiness they want more to fill that void.
+Not understanding happiness comes from within.
+They can be envious of their own children.

 A narcissist will gossip about others rocky relationships, that someone they know is having an affair, they will pull others down not only to make themselves feel better but to also distract people from what the narcissist themselves are doing, those double standards of a narcissist coming into play, do as they say and not as they do.

 If someone has what they want, they’ll happily pull it down, talk about the negatives of the home someone purchased the car someone brought, the holiday they’re about to go on, a narcissist can claim they would never want those things, often because they do, they can not just be happy for another, they have to find fault in another.